 Finland is a North European country which is located between the sixtieth and seventieth parallel, bordered by Norway, Sweden and Russia.
 It is also very close to Estonia.
 The Great Outdoors and nature are the main features of this area.
 Winters are lengthy and cold.
 Snow is usually present from October to late March in Lapland.
 Summers are hot with temperatures that can range from 15 to 30 ° C from north to south.

 Finland has thousands of Lakes.
 Over 180,000 lakes of glacial origin, often inter-connected.
-Boreal forests shelter an incredible variety of Arctic flora and fauna protected by several parks and nature reserves such as Kolovesi, Linnansaari and Koli National Park.
+Boreal forests shelter an incredible variety of Arctic flora and fauna protected by numerous parks and nature reserves such as Kolovesi, Linnansaari and Koli National Park.

 Further east, between the capital city of Helsinki and Turku, Taalintehdas offers one of the most stunning areas of the Baltic Sea.
 Taalintehdas is rich in natural harbours and dotted by hundreds of islands.
-Many Holiday homes have been built due to the extraordinary beauty of this region.
+Assorted Holiday homes have been built due to the extraordinary beauty of this region.
 The sailing conditions are best from May to September.
 The city comes alive with markets, tourist attractions and cultural events such as the Baltic Jazz Festival which is held every year at the old coal furnace.
-Finland is the ideal destination for those who appreciate Sailing as a way of Life.
+Finland is the ideal destination for those who appreciate sailing as a way of Life.